GSA/cto-website/content/techradar/technologies/touchless-tools.md

 #### Futuristic / Theoretical use of Touchless technologies in Industries

 * Embedded Microchips for beyond hand or eye gestures.
-While this is definitely an extreme example, it is not that far off and there are some sectors exploring these applicaitons. [[source](https://www.bbc.com/news/business-61008730)]
+While this is definitely an extreme example, it is not that far off and there are some sectors exploring these applications. [[source](https://www.bbc.com/news/business-61008730)]
 * Business planning across different time zones and locations, including data analysis and strategic planning decision making can be enhanced through Touchless environments. [[source](https://www.forbes.com/sites/forbescommunicationscouncil/2020/07/02/the-future-of-planning-from-high-touch-to-touchless/)]

 ### Government